galaxyproject/admin-training/sessions/00-intro/intro.md

 ---
 # Computing resources

-The computing resources for this training have been provided by **de.NBI**
+The computing resources for this training have been provided by **de.NBI** and **XSEDE JetStream**

-Find the IP address for your instance [here]() alias https://bit.ly/gadminmachines.
+Find the IP address, username and password for ssh access for your instance at [http://bit.ly/gcc19vms](http://bit.ly/gcc19vms).
 Put it somewhere easy to copy/paste.

 ---
 class: center